rosyberti/website/hire-me.md

 I am a self-taught software engineer and financial analyst that has experience with scaling fast-growing financial technology businesses.

-At Sure Dividend, Built our technology stack from scratch, including Python scripts deployed on AWS EC2 and AWS Lambda, a PostgreSQL relational database on AWS RDS, and a client-facing Wordpress site featuring a members-only login area.
+At Sure Dividend, I built our technology stack from scratch, including Python scripts deployed on AWS EC2 and AWS Lambda, a PostgreSQL relational database on AWS RDS, and a client-facing Wordpress site featuring a members-only login area.

 On the software side, the specific technologies I am familiar with are: